 In an effort to inspire mindful travel, industry partners and volunteer organizations in Hawaii have come together with an initiative that encourages visitors to leave Hawaii better than when they arrived.
 Volunteer projects range from reforestation and tree planting to self-directed beach cleanups, ocean reef preservation, and creating Hawaiian quilts for our Kupuna (elders).
 By making a positive impact, guests will have a more enriching travel experience and can enjoy a free extra night from participating hotels.
 Learn more here.

-Starting November 24, travelers wishing to bypass the quarantine must have their negative COVID-19 test results - from a trusted testing partner - prior to departure for the State of Hawaii.
-If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 14 days or the length of the stay, whichever is shorter.
-Travelers will not be able to avoid the 14-day quarantine even if they receive a post departure negative test.
+Travelers wishing to bypass the quarantine must have their negative COVID-19 test results - from a trusted testing partner - prior to departure for the State of Hawaii.
+If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 10 days or the length of the stay, whichever is shorter.
+Travelers will not be able to avoid the 10-day quarantine even if they receive a post departure negative test.